Did the nozzle jam ever happen to your 3D printer?

 - Start the printer and heat the nozzle, then clean it with tweezers after the filament on the outside of the nozzle is melted.
-Do not use wire brushes or similar tools, as they can damage the oxide layer on the outer surface of the nozzle, making it easier for residues to cling to the nozzle.

 - If you do not want to turn on the printer, you can detach the nozzle and then heat it with a heat gun before performing the cleaning.
 But you need to be careful to prevent burns.

 Clogged Nozzle Rescue

 - If the nozzle has been clogged already, first check if the nozzle tip is sealed by residues against its outer surface.
 If yes, follow the daily cleaning steps to remove the residues and see if the filament can be extruded smoothly.